eleventigers/awesome-rxjava/README.md

 ## Articles

 * [Rx glitches aren't actually a problem](http://staltz.com/rx-glitches-arent-actually-a-problem.html) - Glitches are temporary inconsistencies emitted by Observables.
 André Staltz looks at why it's not really a problem.
+* [RxJava's repeatWhen and retryWhen, explained](http://blog.danlew.net/2016/01/25/rxjavas-repeatwhen-and-retrywhen-explained/) - `repeatWhen` and `retryWhen` are fairly baffling at first glance.
+Dan Lew explains the operators in depth.

 ## License